JSsixtyfour/smashremix/readme.md

 - Changes the possible music tracks to be used when random music is enabled.

 #### Toggle Name: Each track's title is listed in the Music Settings menu

+### Random Music Profiles
+Load a curated list of tracks.
+- Community: All tracks.
+- Vanilla: Only tracks from the original game.
+- Classics: Features themes and arrangements from games on the N64 and prior systems.
+- Into Battle: Mostly comprised of dramatic, intense, or exciting music.
+- Positive Vibes: Mostly comprised of upbeat, energetic, or happy music.
+- Slappers Only: The_Smashfather's personal favorite tracks.
+- Staff Picks: Favorites of the contributors of Smash Remix.

 ### Menu Music
 - Choose between the classic SSB64 music or from Melee's and Brawl's menu themes.